An Introduction to String Diagrams for Computer Scientists: String Diagrams in Science: Some Applications

-\paragraph{Computability Theory. } Computers are machines that can be programmed to exhibit a certain behaviour.
+Computers are machines that can be programmed to exhibit a certain behaviour.
 The range of behaviours that they can exhibit (its processes) can be axiomatised into a monoidal category with additional properties: we require that every process the machine can perform has a name---its corresponding program---encoding the intentional content of the process.
-In turn, the category contains distinguished processes---called evaluators---which , given a program and an input state of the machine, runs the program on the given input.
+In turn, the category contains distinguished processes, called evaluators, which run a given a program on an input state of the machine.
 These simple requirements, with the ability to copy and delete data, are what~\cite{pavlovic2013monoidal} calls a \emph{monoidal computer}.
 This structure is sufficient to reproduce a substantial chunk of computability (and complexity) theory using string diagrams.
-A textbook that does just that can be found online~\cite{pavlovic2022categorical}.
+A textbook that does just that is~\cite{pavlovic2022categorical}.